renancaraujo/omesh/flutter/mesh/README.md

 ## What? 🤨

-A free form mesh gradient means that the gradient is not limited to a linear or radial shape, but can be defined by a custom mesh of points.
+A free-form mesh gradient means that the gradient is not limited to a linear or radial shape but can be defined by a custom mesh of points.
 Each point in the mesh can have its own color and position.
 This gives developers the flexibility to create unique and complex visual effects in their Flutter applications.
 They can be used to enhance the visual appeal of UI elements and backgrounds.

-This package brings this to Flutter apps.
+This package brings this capability to Flutter apps.

 ## Are you using O'Mesh?
-Let me know
+Let me know.

 If there is a chance of you using O'Mesh, do it 😉.
 If you do, I would love to see it in action.
 Let me know where and how you are using it via my socials: [Twitter](https://twitter.com/reNotANumber) and [LinkedIn](https://www.linkedin.com/in/renancaraujo/).

-## Docs and resources 📚
+## Documentation and resources 📚

-Best resources to get the best out of O'Mesh:
+The best resources to get the most out of O'Mesh:

 - [API Docs](https://pub.dev/documentation/mesh/latest/) on pub.dev;
 - [My Twitter](https://twitter.com/reNotANumber) where I post some examples;
-- More to come;
+- More to come.

 ## Getting Started 🚀